-Think about when you start to slow down and notice the cascade of thought (often negative and repetitive, thanks to our reptilian brain), our feelings (the negative ones seem to shout louder), and our reactions (sometimes not in our best interests, or that of others) and our pain, be it physical or emotional.
+Think about when you start to slow down and notice the cascade of thoughts (often negative and repetitive, thanks to our reptilian brain), our feelings (the negative ones seem to shout louder), and our reactions (sometimes not in our best interests, or that of others) and our pain, be it physical or emotional.
 How could this possible make you feel better, you ask?

 In fact, it’s a bit counter-intuitive to focus on things that feel bad, isn’t it?

 It’s easy to understand how one can slip from the positive outcomes of mindfulness—understanding and accepting oneself—and accidentally fall into the trap of self-judgment.
 But taking notice of one’s flaws, emotions, or upsetting feelings isn’t the same as judging them.
 When we attach a harsh judgment to an already difficult thought or feeling, we’re just adding salt to an already painful wound.

 “When individuals criticize themselves and their feelings, thoughts, and emotions, they experience higher levels of suffering,” recent research notes.
 “Such self-criticism, far from being helpful in getting rid of negative moods and beliefs, exacerbates the very same negative thoughts and emotions that they are experiencing.” (‘The more you judge the worse you feel.
 A judgemental attitude towards one’s inner experience predicts depression and anxiety’, Science Direct).

 It’s super important to notice HOW you are relating to yourself.
 Can you sit and notice the judgements as they come up?